openhab/openhab-addons/bundles/org.openhab.binding.wled/README.md

 ## Rule Actions

-This binding has a rule Action `savePreset(int presetNumber)` which can save the current state of the WLED string into a preset slot that you can specify.
+This binding has two rule Actions `savePreset(int presetNumber)` and `savePreset(int presetNumber, String presetName)` which can save the current state of the WLED string into a preset slot that you can specify.
-Currently 1 to 16 are valid preset slots.

 In Xtend rules, you can use the Actions like this.

 ```
-getActions("wled", "wled:wled:XmasTree").savePreset(5)
+getActions("wled", "wled:wled:XmasTree").savePreset(5,"Flashy Preset")
 ```

 ## Sitemap Example